Dudgit/Data_sience_lab/README.md

 This is a pretty long process, took some hours, so I upload the data into this repo

 ### Step 4
-To recreate the results you must go to the leanr.ipynb and run all cells.
+To recreate the results you must go to the main.ipynb and run all cells.
 The only 2 package which can have problems is shap and catboost.
 To install shap, you need the following in anaconda:
 - conda install -c conda-forge shap
 - conda install -c conda-forge/label/cf201901 shap